Galaxy-00/galaxy-00.github.io/_pages/about.md

 <strong>* I am currently seeking a PhD position for Fall 2025!
 You can view my CV [here](../assets/CV.pdf).</strong>

-I am Zhen Guo, a third-year Master’s student in Electronic and Information Engineering at [Northwestern Polytechnical University (NWPU)](https://www.nwpu.edu.cn/) under the supervision of [Prof. Hongping Gan](https://teacher.nwpu.edu.cn/2020050020.html), specializing in computer vision, inverse problems, compressive sensing, and computational imaging.
+My name is Zhen Guo, and I am a third-year Master’s student in Electronic and Information Engineering at [Northwestern Polytechnical University (NWPU)](https://www.nwpu.edu.cn/), under the supervision of [Prof. Hongping Gan](https://teacher.nwpu.edu.cn/2020050020.html).

-My work primarily focuses on developing deep unfolding networks to tackle complex imaging tasks like compressive sensing.
-I have contributed to multiple high-impact research projects and published papers in top-tier conferences and journals, such as CVPR and IEEE Transactions on Image Processing.
+My research interests focus on computer vision, inverse problems, compressive sensing, and computational imaging.
+My work primarily involves developing deep unfolding networks to address complex imaging challenges, such as compressive sensing.
+I have contributed to several high-impact research projects and published papers in top-tier conferences and journals, including CVPR and IEEE Transactions on Image Processing.

 <br>
 <br>